ballerina-platform/openapi-connectors/openapi/azure.openai.chat/Module.md

     ```

 ### Step 3: Invoke connector operation
 1. Now you can use the operations available within the connector.

-Note that they are in the form of remote operations.
+>**Note:** that they are in the form of remote operations.

     Following is an example on creating a conversation with a OpenAI gpt-35-turbo model: